premnath018/login-registration/README.md

    git clone https://github.com/premnath018/login-registration.git
    ```

-2. Set up a database in MySQL and update the `config.php` file with your database credentials.
+2. Set up a database in MySQL and update the `connection.php` file in db folder with your database credentials.

 3. Start your web server and navigate to the project directory.